-- Understand the essential theory of mathematics/computer science and appropriately apply the theory in solving problems. - 2.
-Use critical thinking/analytical skills. - 3.
-Understand mathematical/computing problems and design solutions with the aid of appropriate tools. - 4.
-Apply an understanding of how mathematics/computing can be used in service to Christ as tools to the examination of the world He created. - 5.
+- 1. Understand the essential theory of mathematics/computer science and appropriately apply the theory in solving problems. - 2.
+Use critical thinking/analytical skills and to understand mathematical/computing problems and design solutions with the aid of appropriate tools. - 3.
+Apply an understanding of how mathematics/computing can be used in service to Christ as tools to the examination of the world He created. - 4.
 Construct a foundation upon which they, after graduation, can continue the development of their God-given abilities and the learning necessary for their work and life.